heickrd/heickrd.github.io/index.md

 - FIgured out how to run Rviz, tutorial [here](RvizRun.md)

 **Old TODO**: Get basic movement in robots and get Rviz to work with ROS2<br>
-**Current TODO**: Get movement in robots and get robot integration into RViz
+**Current TODO**: Get movement in robots and get robot integration into RViz.
+Test one photo dataset with facial recognition.